Aufree/ESTMusicPlayer/README.md

 ## Contributing

-Thank you for your interest in contributing to PHPHub for iOS!
+Thank you for your interest in contributing to Enesco!
 Your ideas for improving this app are greatly appreciated.
 The best way to contribute is by submitting a pull request.
 I'll do my best to respond to you as soon as possible.
 You can also [submit a new GitHub issue](https://github.com/Aufree/Enesco/issues/new) if you find bugs or have questions.

 ## License